 How Often Should I Do Red Light Therapy?

-The clinic trials use a variety of various dosing schedules, but they found the most effective red light therapy vary from twice a week to twice a day.
+The clinic trials used a variety of different dosing schedules, but they found the most effective red light therapy varied from twice a week to twice a day.

 What Are The Pros And Cons Of Red Light Therapy?

 Red light therapy is a full-body and large-area therapy technique for skin regeneration and improved skin feel and appearance.
 Red light therapy treatment of skin tissue is a safe, non-ablative, non-thermal, atraumatic photobiomodulation treatment with excellent patient satisfaction.
 Patients seeking gentle and pleasant light-only skin rejuvenation may benefit from red light therapy, which can broaden the range of anti-aging treatment choices accessible.

 People who had Red light therapy had better hair density than those in a control group, according to research published in the Journal of Cosmetic and Laser Therapy.
 When people used light with wavelengths of 665 nanometers (nm) and 808 nm, the effect was positive.
 More comprehensive clinical investigations will be needed to back up these assertions.